azoth-lang/azoth.language.reference/src/namespaces.md

 namespace ::
 {
-    // declarations direction in the global namespace }
+    // declarations directly in the global namespace
+}
 ```